OmarExpo/KODAK-Frontend-Cinemaxx/README.md

 The specific design choices we made were a clean layout with few elements and readable font sizes.

-For the first sprint deployment, here is our <strong>surge_sh</strong> link: http://difficult-popcorn.surge.sh/ Second sprint deployment Link : http://kodak-movie.surge.sh/
+For the first sprint deployment, here is our <strong>surge_sh</strong> link: http://difficult-popcorn.surge.sh/ [*master branch used]

+Second sprint deployment Link : http://kodak-movie.surge.sh/   [*refactoring branch used]

  <strong>Note</strong>: